 This project was commissioned by Mark from Nova Scotia.
-It cost $USD 471.88 in parts, and took 66.5 hours to build.
+It cost $USD 471.88 in parts, and took 66.5 hours to design and build.
+The two photos above with the plastic box are from the second (enclosed) iteration of the device, commissioned by a fellow in Germany.

 If you're like me, your first exposure to this device was in news articles that had pictures of blind people using it to "see" a low-resolution image by displaying it on an electrode grid on their tongue.
-The device also has applications in various types of rehabilitation -- the "BrainPort" variant can be used to treat balance deficits through vestibular sensory substitution, and apparently just sending pulses through every electrode of an electrotactile tongue stimulation device (combined with relevant exercies, e.g. balance training) can improve some neurological conditions, which puzzles me.
+The device also has applications in various types of rehabilitation -- the "BrainPort" variant can be used to treat balance deficits through vestibular sensory substitution, and allegedly just sending pulses through every electrode of an electrotactile tongue stimulation device (combined with relevant exercies, e.g. balance training) can improve some neurological conditions, which puzzles me.
+I've also heard some reports that the PoNS device (which stimulates the tongue but sends no information through it) is pseudoscience, and does nothing in terms of improving people's medical conditions.
+Currently there is insufficient research to say with certainty that the PoNS device is helpful for anything, and the papers that do claim the effectiveness of the PoNS device and others like it were funded by the device manufacturers, which is all kinds of suspicious due to the inherent conflicts of interest.
+I, quicksilv3rflash, make no claims about the medical effectiveness of this device, this is just how to build it if you want to.

 Anyway, as is always the case for my medical hardware clone projects, the manual for the commercial version I found lists an absurdly high price -- more than $5000 USD, excessively high given the actual cost of parts ($471.88 USD as of 2018-09-14).
 There are many different commercial designs of this technology, with